Kiranmai95/Music-player/README.md

  * Operating System: Android
  * Database:Firebase
  * Language: Kotlin, XML
  * Login: The user must create an account or register to login to the applications.
-Social network logins are not used in this application.  * Firebase Database: All the music ﬁles and login credentials are uploaded to the ﬁrebase database.
+Social network logins are not used in this application.
+ * Firebase Database: All the music ﬁles and login credentials are present in the ﬁrebase database.

 ### Things User can perform on this application
  * Can create an account